IIIF/api/source/api/discovery/0.1/index.md

 ## 2. Overview of IIIF Resource Discovery
+{: #overview-of-iiif-resource-discovery}

 In order to discover IIIF resources, the state of those resources in the systems that publish them needs to be communicated succinctly and easily to a consuming system.
 The consumer can then use that information to retrieve and process the resources of interest and provide machine or user interfaces that enable discovery.
 This communication takes place via the IIIF Change Discovery API, which uses the W3C [Activity Streams][org-w3c-activitystreams] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][org-openarchives-rsync] framework.

 Activities are used to describe the state of the publisher by recording each individual change, in the order that they occur.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
 If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
 The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to other resources could also be published in this way.

 The Presentation API does not directly include descriptive metadata fields suitable for indexing beyond a full text search.
-The data intentionally lacks the semantics needed to construct indexes needed to enable advanced or fielded search.
+The data intentionally lacks the semantics needed to construct indexes that enable advanced or fielded search.
 Instead, they use the `seeAlso` property to link to external documents that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a Dublin Core or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 This specification describes three levels of conformance that build upon each other in terms of functionality enabled and precision of the information published.
 Sets of changes are published in pages, which are then collected together in a collection per publisher.
 To reduce barriers to implementation, care has been take to allow the implementation of all levels using only static files on a web server, rather than requiring dynamic access to a database.

 ### 2.1.
 Listing Resources and their Changes
+{: #listing-resources-and-their-changes}

 There are three levels of conformance at which changes can be described.
 Level 0 is simply a list of the resources available.
 Level 1 adds timestamps and ordering from earliest change to most recent, allowing the consumer to stop processing once it encounters a change that it has already processed.
 Level 2 adds in additional clarity about the types of activities, enabling the explicit creation and deletion of resources.

 #### 2.1.1.
 Level 0: Basic Resource List
+{: #level-0-basic-resource-list}

 The core information required to provide a minimally effective set of links to IIIF resources is just the URIs of those resources.
 However, with the addition of some additional JSON structure wrapped around those URIs, we can be on the path towards a robust set of information that clients can use to optimize their processing.